Renater/SIPMediaGW/README.md

 --------

 SIPMediaGW.sh is a helper script to automate gateway launching, is able to launch as many gateways (running in the same time) as possible, in accordance with CPU_PER_GW environment variable value.
+ > **Note**\
- >	 **_NOTE:_** When running multiple gateways simultaneously, this script automatically check ressources availlability (assuming that all the CPU is dedicated to SIPMediaGW instances) but does not perform any [virtual video devices provisionning](#devices).
+ > When running multiple gateways simultaneously, this script automatically check ressources availlability (assuming that all the CPU is dedicated to SIPMediaGW instances) but does not perform any [virtual video devices provisionning](#devices).

 Launch a gateway:

-	SIPMediaGW.sh -r testmediagw
+	SIPMediaGW.sh
- >    **_NOTE:_** "-r" (room) arguments is optional: if not passed, the SIP endpoint will connect first to an Interactive Voice Response (IVR).
-By default a 10 digits number is expected as a room name.

 The gateway will automatically stop after the call is closed.